-My expertise in Human-Computer Interaction (HCI) include the design and development of shape-changing displays, data physicalization and wearable technologies.
+My expertise in Human-Computer Interaction (HCI) includes the design and development of shape-changing displays, data physicalization, and wearable technologies.
 By conducting a range of quantitative and qualitative user studies I was able to better understand how people use and interact with these emerging tangible technologies.

 – Collaborative Design